 While millions of patients have seen successful results from LASIK, the procedure is not right for everyone.
 Your optometrist will need to thoroughly examine your eyes to determine which type of vision correction best fits your needs.

 Low Vision Therapy

 Low vision is a general term that refers to a partial loss of vision that cannot be adequately corrected with eyeglasses, contact lenses, medications or surgery.
 Common causes of low vision include macular degeneration, diabetic retinopathy, inherited retinal degenerative diseases, glaucoma and optic nerve atrophy.

 Low vision therapy typically includes an evaluation of the patient’s visual abilities, prescription of low vision devices and training in their use.
 The goal is to maximize the use of the patient’s available vision for reading, writing, hobbies and work-related tasks such as working at a computer.

-Alderwood Vision Source has the experience and equipment necessary to provide treatment, consultation and referrals for the vision correction procedures and surgeries detailed above at our office in Lynnwood.
+Alderwood Vision Source has the experience and equipment necessary to provide consultation, referrals and post-op care for the vision correction procedures and surgeries detailed above at our office in Lynnwood.
 Schedule an appointment with your eye care provider, and we will be in touch with you shortly.